bairblog/bairblog.github.io/_posts/2017-11-30-model-based-rl.md

 Learning robotic skills from experience typically falls under the umbrella of reinforcement learning.
-Reinforcement learning algorithms can generally be divided into categories: model-free, which learn a policy or value function, and model-based, which learn a dynamics model.
+Reinforcement learning algorithms can generally be divided into two categories: model-free, which learn a policy or value function, and model-based, which learn a dynamics model.
 While model-free deep reinforcement learning algorithms are capable of learning a wide range of robotic skills, they typically suffer from [very][3] [high][4] [sample][5] [complexity][6], often